|Northampton County Area Agency on Aging

-Personal Care Homes, (often called Assisted Living), provide lodging, food, and some support for older adults and individuals with disabilities who are unable to care for themselves but who do not require 24 hour nursing services in a licensed nursing home.
-A typical personal care home consumer may need help with dressing, feeding, taking medication, and mobility.
+Personal Care Homes provide lodging, food, and some support for older adults and individuals with disabilities who are unable to care for themselves but who do not require 24 hour nursing services in a licensed nursing home.
+A typical personal care home consumer may need help with dressing, meal preparation, taking medication, and mobility.
 The link below will take you to a directory of State-licensed personal care homes.

 Contact Northampton County Agency on Aging